anouaressa/Satoru_Gojo_Infra/README.md

     vagrant init bento/ubuntu-22.04
     vagrant up

-    expected result virtulbox  creat a vm for you (by default the user is vagrant and password is vagarant)
+    expected result virtulbox  creat a vm for you (by default the user is vagrant and password is vagrant)

     if you like you can destroy the vm using vagrant destroy

-##if you like to know basics about vagrant
+*** if you like to know basics about vagrant ***

 https://medium.com/@anouaressabbari/setting-up-a-lab-using-vagrant-and-virtualbox-fffb6673690